SimarCheemaa/Zombie-Game/README.md

 Once the game is over, it displayes how many zombies the player eliminated and what the current score was.
 ![image5](readMeImages/image5.jpeg)

-# How to Play

-1. Clone the repository
-2. Install the requirements (Pygame)
-3. Run main.py